For Immediate Release:

 “PETA gave militia members their first taste of vegan chow, and now we’re extending a thank-you to law enforcement and witnesses who are outside the refuge land,” says PETA President Ingrid Newkirk.
 “PETA stands with Oregon’s diverse and mostly nonviolent population, with the cows who do not want to die for a fleeting taste of flesh, and with the birds who’ve migrated long distances to rest there and who have the real claim to this special place.”

-As noted by PETA, whose motto reads, in part, that “animals are not ours to eat,” raising animals for food is a leading cause of water pollution and land degradation, and the United Nations reports that a global shift toward a vegan diet is necessary to combat the worst effects of climate change.
+As noted by PETA, whose motto reads, in part, that “animals are not ours to eat,” raising animals for food is a leading cause of water pollution and land degradation, and the United Nations reports that a global shift toward a vegan diet is vital if we are to combat the worst effects of climate change.

 For more information, please visit PETA.org.